kitbs/stubs/README.md

         // Called for each file after the file it is parsed & stored
         // This may be used to log or output the results of the process
         // $success is either true / false depending on the storing result

     })->render($variables);
 ```

 ## Create stubs

 Creating stubs by hand is easy and works just as well.
-But you may find cases where you wish to generate stubs automatcally.
+But you may find cases where you wish to generate stubs automatically.
 Such as, you really like a way a current project is structured and you want the ability to replicate it quickly in the future.
-That scenario is probably better accompliished via the CLI tool or artisan command, but its available via the class also.
+That scenario is probably better accomplished via the CLI tool or artisan command, but it's available via the class also.

 #### Convert existing files into stubs for future use: